October is Sudden Infant Death Syndrome (SIDS) Awareness Month.

 Adjust this toolkit’s resources and messages to meet your organization’s tone, communication needs, and goals for SIDS Awareness Month.

-Refer to this digital toolkit as often as you need to before, during, and after SIDS Awareness Month.
+- Refer to this digital toolkit as often as you need to before, during, and after SIDS Awareness Month.
+Select a link from the menu to learn more about the #CleartheCrib Challenge, how to address unsafe sleep images, and other resources.
 If you have questions that are not answered in this information, please contact nichdSafetoSleep@mail.nih.gov.